liip/LiipFunctionalTestBundle/doc/basic.md

 ##### fetchContent()

-Get the content of an URL:
+Get the content of a URL:

 ```php
 $content = $this->fetchContent('/contact');